 Just like each of us has a birthday, employees have a special day each year to be celebrated too.
 This day is called Employee Appreciation Day and it takes place every year on the first Friday in March.

-On this day, many companies choose to recognize and reward employees for their hard work by giving employee gifts, going on company outings, and planning activities that show their appreciation in a meaningful way.
+On this day, many companies choose to recognize and reward employees for their hard work by giving them gifts, going on company outings, and planning fun employee appreciation day activities that show their gratitude in a meaningful way.

 While every day is a good day to show employee appreciation, sometimes it falls through the cracks.
 Think of Employee Appreciation Day as your opportunity to connect with your team and make up for the moments you didn’t show your appreciation enough.

 It’s easy to become bogged down with day-to-day business, but setting aside time to intentionally focus on your employees is always worth it.
 Especially, if you care about reducing employee turnover.

 Turnover is a business killer.
 According to this report, total costs associated with employee turnover range from 90% to a whopping 200% of an employee’s annual salary.
 That means in most cases, you can end up paying double the cost if employees decide to leave.

 You should also know that 50% of U.S. employees are either looking for a new job or actively watching the job market, according to this study by the Gallup Workforce Panel.
 But why are employees looking for other opportunities and why are so many deciding to leave?

 It mostly boils down to a lack of recognition.